Piano Sonata No. 10 (Beethoven): Second movement

 The second movement is a set of variations on a disjunct, chordal theme which is marked "La prima parte senza replica" (first part without repeats).
 The form of the music is Theme with Three Variations.
 It seems about to end quietly, like the first and last movements, but then concludes abruptly with a crashing fortissimo C major chord.

 Third movement

 Like the first movement, the third movement opens with an ascending, hesitant, three-note motif that conveys considerable rhythmic ambiguity.
 In his book, The Music Instinct, the science writer Philip Ball singles out this theme as an example of the classic trick of disguising 'one rhythmic structure as another'.
-The movement, which is in 3/8 time, is entitled "Scherzo" but is actually in rondo form.
+The movement, which is in 3/8 time, is a Scherzo in rondo form.
 The main theme undergoes many changes, until the end, where it ends quietly, on the very lowest notes of the piano of Beethoven's time.
 The movement plays with listener expectations through rhythmic ambiguity, unexpected harmonic shifts, and above all, the use of strategically placed silences.
 All of these characteristic examples of musical wit show the continuing influence of Haydn on Beethoven at this early stage in his composing career.